ndreckshage/buzzword-booklist/README.md

 - rsc double render on the client; client always
 - dynamic routes dont work client side. useEffect for example. needed to switch to query params
 - but then with query params ... no ability to refresh
+- wish fauna you could click through to documents in the viewer. and could click through to prefiltered indexes that match a single ref

 ```graphql
 # could do something like this.
 HOWEVER. since using streaming and server components, we are going to try out a more streaming forward approach